Srkuleo/fitness_app/README.md

 #### Priority

-- _Refactor classNames on elements to utilize dark: tailwind class._
 - _Add an active workout page, with proper structure._
 - _Make start button a link component that leads to new page with workout details (radiobutton component)._